Rev. Lorraine McCarthy

 Reverend of Celebrant Ireland

-Unfortunately, as I neared the end of my first year of training, I was challenged again by a serious health problem which required open-heart surgery.
-My subsequent fight for recovery was lengthy and encountered several dangerous setbacks.
-However, with my deepening understanding of the Divine within me, and the support of my family, I feel my strength returning alongside renewed confidence in my ability to use my life experiences to offer assistance and succour to others in times of mental anguish and uncertainty.
-I also continue to take joy in my ability to officiate at all the noteworthy happy, family occasions and offer consolation and comfort to others at times of sadness and loss.
+Regrettably, as I neared the end of my first year of training, I faced another significant health challenge that required open-heart surgery.
+My journey to recovery was long and filled with dangerous setbacks.
+Yet, with my deepening understanding of the divine within me and the unwavering support of my family, I felt my strength returning.
+I also gained renewed confidence in my ability to use my life experiences to provide assistance and comfort to others during times of mental anguish and uncertainty.
+I continue to take joy in officiating at significant family events and offering solace to those experiencing sadness and loss.